-It turns out that the most significant accessibility difficulties concerning the iTV, are related to the use of Electronic Programming Guide (EPG) by the users with visual, motor, or cognitive disabilities [18].
-Thus, an important step towards accessible iTV is providing a well-designed EPG.
-The EPG is a vital component of interactive television allowing viewers to navigate through available programs and services.
-This is often a complex interface influenced by the design of WIMP (Windows, Icons, Menus, Pointers) on-screen application [2] that explores users between a huge number of programs and services, which is far away from the traditional analog TV menus, having to handle no more that 5 to 10 passive channels.
-Vista project [2] aimed at developing a virtual assistant, embodying a speech based interface between digital television viewers and the content and functions of the EPG.
-In order to enable the efficiently targeting of preschool children, Joly et al [13] developed special requirements, which were based on a range of existing guidelines on interactive television applications, personalized recommendation systems and interaction design for children, in the context of theories of child development.
+It turns out that the most significant accessibility difficulties concerning the iTV are related to the use of Electronic Programming Guide (EPG) by the users with visual, motor or cognitive disabilities [18].
+Thus, an important step toward accessible iTV is providing a well-designed EPG.
+The EPG is a vital component of interactive television, allowing viewers to navigate through available programs and services.
+This is often a complex interface influenced by the design of WIMP (Windows, Icons, Menus, Pointers) on-screen application [2] where users explore a huge number of programs and services.
+Such interfaces are very different from the traditional analog TV menus, which need to handle no more that 5-10 passive channels.
+The Vista project [2] aimed at developing a virtual assistant, embodying a speech-based interface, between digital television viewers and the content and functions of the EPG.
+In order to address the needs of preschool children, Joly et al. [13] developed a set of specific requirements, which were based on a range of existing guidelines on interactive television applications, personalized recommendation systems and interaction design for children, in the context of theories of child development.

-Rice and Alm [19], attempted to support older people who have difficulties in using current interface models for Digital TV.
+Rice and Alm [19] attempted to support older people who have difficulties in using current interface models for Digital TV.
 Their research indicated that "navigational techniques that mimic aspects of real-world artefacts in a manner that individual's can quickly relate to present possible new directions in DTV design.
-However, the success of such systems depends on research strategies that take the impact of both an appropriate input control and on-screen interaction into account."
+However, the success of such systems depends on research strategies that take the impact of both an appropriate input control and onscreen interaction into account" [19, p.
+134].

-2.4 The Accessibility of the Content
+2.4 Accessibility of content

-In the related literature there have been several attempts in order to incorporate accessibility issues into the MPEG-21.
-The majority of them are focused into visual disabilities (e.g. [20], [22], [24], [31]).
+In the related literature, there have been several attempts to incorporate accessibility issues into the MPEG-21.
+The majority of them are focused on visual disabilities (e.g., [20, 22, 24, 31]).
 Rice [20] presented the difficulties that visually disabled users face while consuming iTV services.
 This work gave emphasis into parameters like screen size, font size and color, icons' identification and screen layout.
-The conclusion of this work was that the best facing approach of the problem situation is personalization due to the diverging requirements.
-Choi et al [5] mentioned the fact that TV compared with PC is a home appliance, and therefore is not personal but shared, which directly implies that the opinions of family members are very influential.
-Thang et al [24] proposed a systematic contrast-enhancement method to improve the content visibility for low-vision users, through MPEG-21 content adaptation.
-Yang et al

-[31] proposed a technique for the accessibility of iTV for people with visually deficiency, especially color blindness.
-This technique involves both the incorporation of MPEG-21 with relating descriptive metadata and the design of an adaptive system.
-Berglund & Johansson [1] studied the benefits of the usage of speech - dialog in the domain of iTV and concludes to several design considerations.
-Carmichael et al [1] [3] concluded that the accessibility characteristics that have not yet been given necessary emphasis are subtitles, captions and audio description [1] [3] , characteristics that are given emphasis in the corpus of the web (WCAG2.0, SMIL2, SVG3).
+The derived conclusion was that the best facing approach of the problem situation is personalization, due to diverging requirements.
+Choi et al. [5] mentioned the fact that the TV compared to the PC is a home appliance, and therefore is not personal but shared, which directly implies that the opinions of family members are very influential.
+Thang et al. [24] proposed a systematic contrast-enhancement method to improve content visibility for low-vision users, through MPEG-21 content adaptation.
+Yang et al. [31] proposed a technique for the accessibility of iTV for people with visual impairments, and especially color blindness.
+This technique involves both the incorporation of descriptive metadata in MPEG-21 and the design of an adaptive system.
+Berglund and Johansson [1] studied the benefits of the usage of speech-dialog in the domain of iTV, and derived several design considerations.
+Carmichael et al. [1, 3] concluded that the accessibility characteristics that have not yet been given the necessary attention in the context of iTV are subtitles, captions and audio description [1, 3], whereas they have been addressed in the context of the Web (WCAG2.0, SMIL,2 SVG3).

-3 Specific Issues of the application domain
+3 Specific issues of the application domain